 By emphasizing General Learning Outcomes (GLOs) of Problem Solving/Thinking Skills, Organizational/Research Skills, Communication Skills, and Character/Interpersonal Skills, RAS prepares students for lifelong learning and success in an increasingly global society.
 Additionally, our school provides opportunities for students to gain skills and build confidence in a variety of areas through a rich and varied co-curricular program.
 We also foster and encourage parent communication and participation in their child’s learning, forever working to guarantee that students have a strong foundation of support on their educational journey.

 Raffles American School is honored to have achieved full accreditation status from the Western Association of Schools and Colleges (WASC) in the USA.
-WASC accreditation occurs in a six year cycle.
-During the accreditation and reaccreditation process, all aspects of the school are analyzed and we develop action plans to guide us in our growth and continuous improvement over the next three to five years.
+WASC accreditation occurs in a six-year cycle.
+During the accreditation process, all aspects of the school are analyzed, and we develop action plans to guide us in our growth and continuous improvement over the next three to five years.
 An external team from the accrediting body validates our report and action plans to ensure that our plans are implemented.
 Each year, we submit a report updating WASC of the progress on our action plans.
 For more information please see our Accreditation Page.

 Yes, our application process can be completed entirely online.
 We can also arrange for an interview via Skype.
 For applicants who need additional language screening, it may be necessary to set up an in-person English language screening to determine the best placement.
 Please feel free to contact our Admissions Team for more information.